RISM-UK/RISM-UK.github.io/acknowledgements.md

 ## Manuscript sources

 An initial project to document music manuscripts in UK libraries took place in the 1960s.
 The information was captured in a card catalogue, and this catalogue (converted to electronic form) underpins the current online catalogue.
 Mr Richard Andrewes, formerly Head of Music at Cambridge University Library, was a key figure in this first cataloguing project.
-The catalogue data was enhanced with music incipits, and new catalogue records for anonymous works were created, during the UK RISM Music Manuscripts Project, a collaboration between Royal Holloway, University of London and the British Library.
+The catalogue data was enhanced with music incipits, and new catalogue records for anonymous works were created, during the UK RISM Music Manuscripts Project, a collaboration between Royal Holloway, University of London, the British Library and the RISM (UK) Trust.

 ## Printed sources